 App development has many riddles that need to be solved from the beginning of app development to this date.
-Still, unfortunately, many developers are unable to find the answers to them.
-We are here to try to solve some of the factors of this puzzle so that we can get near to the solution.
-Without any further ado, let’s get started!
+Still, unfortunately, many developers cannot find the answers to them.
+We are here to try to solve some of the factors of this puzzle to get near to the solution.
+Without any further ado, let's get started!

 Why choose native app development?

 - Certain factors urge us to choose native app development.
 Those factors are as follows:

 - Native code is speedy than the HTML code so, pictorial applications, high definition games, animations work better as native apps.